canright/canright-dns/README.md

 # dns

 Summary:
-- consolidated dns resolves and lookups from the node dns module
+- consolidated dns resolves and lookups from the node dns module.
-- uses ES6 features
+- cli integrated with web server
-- option cli integrated with web server
+- no external dependencies (only uses node and express)
-- no external dependencies (only uses node, express, morgan and body-parser)
+- ES6/2015 - promises, template strings, arrow functions, ...

 DNS report functions:
 - 'dns ipaddress' reports on that IP address.
 Reverse lookup to discover domain names